miekg/godoc2md/cmd/pages/README.md

 Each repo path should be an URL that contains the Go code, this should also be the import path.

 Optionally you can specify a git branch seperated by white space on the same line as well.
-If not given it defaults to 'master'.
+If not given it defaults to 'main'.